ChoTotOSS/husky/README.md

 husky > Done
 ```

+#### Hooks aren't running with git 2.9+

+Check if there's `core.hooksPath` config defined in your repo `.git/config` file.
+In that case, either:

+- If the `hooksPath` config was added accidentally, (likely via `npx husky-init`), remove that line in `.git/config` file.
+- If `hooksPath` was added by another tool that you are aware of, then it's better to install and use the official [Husky package](https://github.com/typicode/husky)

 #### Commits aren't blocked

 For a commit to be blocked, `pre-commit` script must exit with a non-zero exit code.
 If you commit isn't blocked, check your script exit code.